joaroyen/ReSharper.LiveTemplates/README.md

 Remarks
 -------

 * Master is updated to support ReSharper 2016.3.
+* ReSharper 2016.3 require .NET Framework 4.5.2 and this extension is updated accordingly.
 * Support for previous versions are available from separate branches for the respective ReSharper platform wave.
 * The test project is using NUnit from ReSharper SDK, but uses NuGet for NSubstitute.